vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 ### 2.3 Domain-Driven Design Overview

-Each core domain—"user," "room," and "message"—adheres to a hexagonal architecture model, comprising three primary layers: the Infrastructure layer, Application layer, and Domain layer.
+Each core domain — `user`, `room`, and `message` — adheres to a hexagonal architecture model, comprising three primary layers: the Infrastructure layer, Application layer, and Domain layer.
 This structure supports the principles of Domain-Driven Design by emphasizing clear boundaries and focused responsibilities within each domain.

 **Hexagonal Architecture**
 Each domain is structured into three layers: